polterguy/rosetta/README.md

 This feature is on by default, but can be modified through the configuration property called *"upgrade-insecure-requests"*.
 0 means "off", 1 means "on".

+### Non-identifiable

+Rosetta will not identify itself by default.
+This means that a malicious hacker, will not be able to see which web server he or she is visiting.
+If you choose to turn this feature off, by changing the configuration property *"provide-server-info"* into "1", then Rosetta will still not provide any version information back to the client.

+This makes Rosetta harder to hack, since it provides less information back to a malicious hacker, about which type of server he or she is encountering.

 ## Future plans

 Implement support for all HTTP verbs, PUT, DELETE, POST and OPTIONS, in addition to Basic